anataliocs/nestjs-typeorm-full-example/README.md

     </a>
 </div>

-# Nestjs TypeORM Full Example
+# Nestjs TypeORM Full Example for Web3 SDKs

 Example of a NestJS application with PostgreSQL and Axios integrating into multiple Web3 SDKs.